 How to Protect Yourself Against Wild Animals While Being Lost in The Woods

 The first step is to find out what you should be protecting against.
 Depending on area where you are camping, there are many types of animals that could attack you, from bears and wolves to wild cats.
 Reptiles can be even more dangerous, because they are hard to spot and can be lethal.
+For more tips on how to prevent animal attacks, see our earlier piece.

 If you are hiking in an area where venomous reptiles live, make sure you have an anti-venom set on you at all times.